slendidev/slendidev/README.md

 * I love programming in HolyC, C and C++.

 * BSPWM enjoyer.
-Void Linux, Gentoo and Windows 10 user.
+Artix Linux and Windows 10 user.

 * `# dd if=/dev/zero of=/dev/sda bs=4M`